therabble/sustain-care.org/docs/README.md

 Don't edit these files directly, or your changes might get overwritten by the build process.
 The source files and configuration needed to generate these is at https://github.com/therabble/sustain-care.org.

-If you want to add just static things (not code or generated pages) like images or documents or files, stick them in the "website_build/static/" directory, and look into .eleventy.js to add your file to the copy-over function if it's in the root.
-Then, when the site is rebuilt, they should end up here.
+If you want to add just static things (not code or generated pages) like images or documents or files, stick them in the "source/_static" directory, and when the site is rebuilt, they should end up here.

 Contact us at the repo if you need more help.